wdneff2/thebestWAY/ProjectPlan.md

 Contains development indicators for over 200 countries, including GDP per capita, health expenditure, and population statistics.
 Provides the socioeconomic context needed to analyze health outcomes.
-OECD Data Portal (via https://www.oecd.org/en/data.html): Similarly, the dataset itself is vast and through our investigation, we aim to narrow down on what is the specific data set that we will use.
+OECD Data Portal (via https://www.oecd.org/en/data.html): Similarly, the dataset itself is vast, and through our investigation, we aim to narrow down on what is the specific dataset that we will use.

 Offers detailed health statistics for member countries, including life expectancy, infant mortality, and healthcare access metrics.
 Focuses on high-quality data from 38+ countries, many of which overlap with World Bank data.